 Creator of what is surely the most iconic men’s hairstyle to come this way since the mohawks of the punk era, Loz Schiavo has come a long way since she arrived in Europe on a backpacking trip from her native Melbourne.
-After a stint in UK hair salons, she found herself back in film and TV – much to the joy of the fans of Tommy Sheldon and the Peaky Blinders.
-With three nominations under her belt, she’s finally nailed her well-deserved BAFTA this year for the Birmingham-based show that has taken the ratings by storm.
+After a stint in UK hair salons, she found herself back in film and TV – much to the joy of the fans of Tommy Shelby and the Peaky Blinders.
+With three nominations under her belt, she finally nailed her well-deserved BAFTA Craft award for the Birmingham-based show that has taken the ratings by storm.
 Warpaint caught up with her soon after her win.

 WP.
 Where did you train?